Creating a New Report

 2.Click Insert New Report.

-3.When prompted, select the taxonomy entry point corresponding to the report that you wish to create.
+3.Select the taxonomy entry point corresponding to the report that you wish to create.
 Use the filter at the top of the dialog box to filter entry points by keywords such as "IFRS", "Funding", and so on.
 Note that, by default, only the most current entry points for the current version of the add-in are shown.
+To show all the XBRL taxonomies available for download, select the Show entry points available for download check box.
 To show all versions, clear the Show only most current entry points check box.

 4.Be patient while the report tables are loaded into Excel.
 During this operation, a dialog box informs you of the progress, for example: